egregius313/egregius313.github.io/resource-lists/beginner.md

 One of the simultaneously most and least important choices you can make is what text editor/IDE you use.
-There are three main sections of text editors (that are widely used): old school (Vim and Emacs), modern text editors ([Sublime Text], [Atom], [VS Code]), and IDEs ([Eclipse], [Visual Studio], [PyCharm], ...).
+There are three main sections of text editors (that are widely used):

+1. Old school (Vim and Emacs),
+2. Modern text editors ([Sublime Text], [Atom], [VS Code])
+3. IDEs ([Eclipse], [Visual Studio], [PyCharm], ...).

 While it is useful to know how to use Vim and/or Emacs, they both use keybindings which most people aren't used to, so they wouldn't be a good starting point.
 I would suggest using a modern text editor like [VS Code] or [Sublime Text] for scripting languages (Python, Javascript, Ruby, shell) and sticking with an IDE like [Eclipse] or [IntelliJ].
 (For IDEs I'd suggest JetBrains IDEs.
 They are really great at what they do, and they have a very generous student discount).

 ## Installing a VM (virtual machine)